christianThardy/christianThardy.github.io/tom-interpretability.md

 **Localized circuit for belief tracking:** It’s worth noting how interventions and ablation experiments reinforce the idea that these capabilities are localized (e.g. heads exhibiting induction behavior show significant performance drops when ablated).

-Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys, values and outputs, and the head effects via path pactching, we can start to build a bigger picture of what is happening and put together a naive circuit.
+Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys, values, outputs, and the head effects via path pactching, we can start to build a bigger picture of what is happening and start thinking about a circuit.

 <br/>